skycoin/skybian/README.md

 We follow a few simple guidelines to archive our goal:

-* Build on top of the last non-GUI version of armbian for our hardware, yes: on top of the image.
+* Build on top of the last non-GUI version of Armbian for our hardware, yes: on top of the image.
 * Prepare that image and install software and dependencies to run the code.
 * Build from one base root FS, all the images for manager and nodes.
 * The scripts & tests must be fully automatic to integrate with other tools, to ease the dev cycle (travis 'et al')